-The County released the Annual Action Plan on April 1, 2021 for a 30-day public review and comment period.
-The County made the Plan available electronically on the Department's webpage.
+The County released the Annual Action Plan on April 1, 2023 for a 30-day public review and comment period.
+The County made the Plan available electronically on its webpage.
 The County also sent the electronic version to the outreach list.